jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

 successfully, then manual error recovery is required.

-The first stage of error recovery is to delete the subcloud from the new System Controller and re-attempt rehoming using the following commands:
+The first stage of error recovery is to delete the subcloud from the new system controller and re-attempt rehoming using the following commands:

 .. code-block:: none